cositools/cosi-data-challenge-2/data-products/README.md

 ### Accessing the Data

 The data is hosted on [wasabi](https://console.wasabisys.com/file_manager/cosi-pipeline-public?region=us-west-1).
 If you want to download the data directly from wasabi, you will first need to creat a (free) account.
-However, the data can also be downloaded using command line prompts (without an account).
+However, the data can also be downloaded using a command line prompt (without an account).

 The following can be used to download files from the command line:
 <pre>